Three articles published online this week in the journal Nature Genetics report a bumper crop of SNPs associated with human height.

 Unlike other physical characteristics such as obesity that are caused by a mix of genetic and environmental factors, 90% of normal variation in human height is due to DNA alone.
 But unraveling the details of the genetics has been difficult.

 Last year, two large studies (here and here) looked for SNPs associated with height.
-Only two convincing candidates were found, and each of them accounted for only about a half-centimeter difference in height.
+Only two convincing candidates were found.
+Both of them accounted for only about a half-centimeter difference in height.

-The three new studies (here, here, and here) were able to find more SNPs associated with height by using extremely large sample sizes — two of the studies had more than 30,000 participants and the third study looked at more than 15,000 people.
+The three new studies (here, here, and here) were able to find more SNPs associated with height.
+The studies were successful by using extremely large sample sizes.
+Two of the studies had more than 30,000 participants and the third study looked at more than 15,000 people.
 Large sample sizes increase the chance that SNPs with small effects will be found.

 Like the previously found height SNPs, the new SNPs each individually account for only a fraction of a centimeter in height difference.

 The authors of all three papers note that statistical analyses of their data indicate that many more small effect SNPs are waiting to be found.
 Even bigger sample sizes may be necessary to detect these SNPs.